- 3 likes

 Nestled in a Nordelec office building across the Lachine Canal in Pointe-Saint-Charles, La Canting offers elegance and comfort.
 From Asia to Montreal, it is a lovely marriage of Taiwanese and Cantonese cuisine; a delicious bond that is sure to please gourmets.

-La Canting has been serving their original gastronomic offering since November 6th, and are part of the succession of new addresses in Pointe-Saint-Charles.
+La Canting is part of the succession of new addresses in Pointe-Saint-Charles.
 Its name is derived from the word “cantine” in French and the word “restaurant” in Mandarin.
 This one is the result of the constant and hard work of Helena Han Lin and Benjamin Serapins since 2019.
 Helena was one of the chefs at Bouillon Bilk and Benjamin worked at Cadet before they both went into business.
 Now, the partners form a duo full of boldness and passion.
 The talents of the two entrepreneurs complement each other wonderfully, allowing the creativity of each to shine through.

 Born in Taiwan, Helena explains that much of the menu is inspired by her roots and time spent in China.
 She included recipes from her mom like Lu rou fan bowl—rice topped with braised pork sauce—which she remembers eating as a kid.
 It’s a dish that perfectly embodies the comfort we all need.